DC801/BM-Badge/SD_Card/MAGE/docs_sources/docs/entity_types.md

 **Disadvantages**: The null entity can be hacked into another tile (presumably one with pixel data), in which case a new object will seemingly appear out of nowhere.

-NOTE: Currently you cannot click on transparent pixels in Tiled.
-To select a null entity, you'll have to use the Layer pallet.
+You cannot click on transparent pixels in Tiled.
+To select a null entity, you'll need to use the Layers pallet.
+To move one, change its X and Y values in the properties pane once you've selected it.

 ## Animation Entity

 If you place a animated tile from a [tileset](tilesets) onto an object layer in a Tiled [map](maps), it will become an **animation entity**.

 ::: tip NOTE
-If the tile's `Class` (formerly `Type`) property is something defined within [`entity_types.json`](mage_folder#entity_types-json), it will instead become a [character entity](#character-entity).
+If the tile's `Class` property is defined within [`entity_types.json`](mage_folder#entity_types-json), it will instead become a [character entity](#character-entity).
 :::

 - **`PrimaryIdType`**: `1` (`animation`)
 - **`PrimaryId`**: the `id` of the animation the entity is playing
 - **`SecondaryId`**: does nothing

-When the game is [encoded](encoder#web-encoder), all animations are basically shoved together into a single list, so the `id` for `PrimaryId` is fairly subject to change at the whim of the encoder.
-Therefore, you will probably never want to use the `PrimaryId` to choose a specific animation — instead you will place the desired animation tile from a tileset onto a map with Tiled.
+When the game is [encoded](encoder#web-encoder), all animations are shoved together into a single list, so the `id` for `PrimaryId` is regularly subject to change.
+Therefore, you will never want to use the `PrimaryId` to choose a specific animation.

 Animation entities are most useful for animated props, e.g. a water fountain, a torch flickering on a wall, a birthday cake with a moving candle flame.
 Such entities need not use any of the [entity properties](entity_properties) available to them, though they could.

-While NPCs will likely need to be character entities, simpler ones might work perfectly well as animation entities, e.g. WOPR in the BMG2020.
+While NPCs will likely need to be character entities, simpler ones might work perfectly well as animation entities, e.g. WOPR in the Black Mage Game.

 ## Character Entity

-If you place a tile from a [tileset](tilesets) onto an object layer in a Tiled [map](maps), and the `Class` (formerly `Type`) property of the tile has been defined in [`entity_types.json`](mage_folder#entity_types-json), it will become an **character entity**.
+If you place a tile onto an object layer, and the `Class` (formerly `Type`) property of the tile has been defined in [`entity_types.json`](mage_folder#entity_types-json), it will become an **character entity**.

 - **`PrimaryIdType`**: `2` (`entity_type`)
 - **`PrimaryId`**: the `id` of the entity within [`entity_types.json`](mage_folder#entity_types-json)
 - **`SecondaryId`**: does nothing

-In scripts, you need not manipulate `PrimaryId` to alter the appearance of a character entity, though there are certainly [script](scripts) that are capable of doing this.
-Instead, you can use [actions](actions) with the argument `entity_type`, which is the name (string) of the character entity as defined within [`entity_types.json`](mage_folder#entity_types-json).
-(In the entity's [tileset](tilesets), this is what the property "Type" is set to.)
+You need not manipulate `PrimaryId` to alter the appearance of a character entity.
+Instead, you can use [actions](actions) that change the `entity_type` value to one of the ones defined within [`entity_types.json`](mage_folder#entity_types-json).

-What's special about character entities is that they can have a number of [animations](animations) [assigned](tilesets/entity_management_system) to them and they will switch animations automatically depending on context (walking or not, facing north/south/east/west, etc.), as well as having other attributes, like a permanently assigned portrait image. **NPCs will therefore likely be this type.**
+What's special about character entities is that they can have a number of [animations](animations) [assigned](tilesets/entity_management_system) to them and they will switch animations automatically depending on context (walking or not, facing north/south/east/west, etc.), as well as having other attributes, like a default portrait image. **NPCs will therefore likely be this type.**

-In the MGE, character entities will default to their idle animation regardless of whatever specific tile is being used within Tiled.
+In the MGE, character entities will default to their idle animation regardless of the tile that was placed Tiled.
 (I.e. if you use a "walking animation" tile for the entity on the Tiled map, the entity will appear to be walking in Tiled, but not within the MGE.)

-Character entities will face the north by default, but if the tile placed has been [assigned to a NSEW direction and a purpose](tilesets/entity_management_system), the entity will instead face the direction associated with that tile.
+Character entities will face the north by default, but if the tile placed has been [assigned to a NSEW direction and a purpose](tilesets/entity_management_system), the entity will instead face the direction associated with that tile's assignment.